Rules of Origin: Acceptable Proof of Origin to claim zero duty under the EU-UK TCA

 You will need to hold supporting documents or records, which should cover:

-A business that is supplying products/materials in the EU or UK to another EU / UK company (same country), may need to issue a supplier's declaration to declare the origin of your products/materials.
+A business that supplies products/materials in the EU or UK to another EU / UK company (in the same country) may need to issue a supplier's declaration to declare the origin of its products/materials.

-A supplier’s declaration is a declaration by which suppliers provides information to their customers concerning the originating status under specific preferential trade agreements of the goods he supplies.
-With it, the supplier officially declares the originating status of the goods they provide.
+A supplier’s declaration is a declaration by which suppliers provide information to their customers concerning the originating status under specific preferential trade agreements of the goods they supply.
+With it, the supplier formally declares the originating status of the goods they provide.
 Their customers can then use this information to prove the preferential origin of the exported goods.

-Please note that a supplier’s declaration may never be used as a document on origin for claiming preferential treatment at importation.
+Please note that a supplier’s declaration may never be used as a document of origin for claiming preferential treatment at importation.

 You must have proof of the originating status of the product before claiming preference.

-This may be a statement on origin from the exporter on a commercial invoice or another commercial document that describes the goods, the text of the Statement would be included in the agreement - this is known as an invoice or origin declaration.
+This may be a statement of origin from the exporter on a commercial invoice or another commercial document that describes the goods.
+The text of the Statement would be included in the agreement—this is known as an invoice or origin declaration.

-It could also be supporting documents and records if you’re claiming preference using your ‘importers knowledge, if you’re using importer’s knowledge you must get enough evidence that the goods qualify as originating.
+It could also be supporting documents and records if you’re claiming preference using your importer's knowledge.
+If you’re using the importer’s knowledge, you must get enough evidence that the goods qualify as originating.
 This may involve the exporter providing a range of supporting documentation.
 If you cannot get that evidence, then the exporter may be able to give you a statement on origin.

 You must also: